DannyX424/DannyX424/README.md

 ### A little about me! 👍
-My name is Danny, I am a Marine Corps Veteran who has a passion for learning!
-I am a proud Guatemalan American.
+My name is Danny, I am a Marine Corps Veteran and a proud Guatemalan American who has a passion for learning!.

 - 🗨️ I am currently trying to learn to speak multiple languages
 - 🥊 In the evenings I love to train in Muay Thai